tloula/CS1210-Battleship/README.md

 # Battleship Algorithm

-This was my first sizeable coding project way back before I knew what objects were.
-It's a simple algorithm that uses probability density across an ever-changing battleship grid to choose the best space to fire upon.
+This was my first substantial coding project as a student - way back before I knew what objects were.
+The core algorithm: calculate the probability density across the dynamic battleship gameboard and choose the optimum grid coordinates to fire upon.
+Due to my innovative solution, my algorithm consistently defeated those of my classmates.